mah0001/metadata-editor-docs-v2/documenting_document.md

 |14 | `title`              | A name given to the resource.                                    |
 |15 | `type`               | The nature or genre of the resource.                             |

-Due to its simplicity and versatility, this standard is widely used for multiple purposes.
+Due to its simplicity and versatility, the Dublin Core is widely used for multiple purposes.
 It can be used to document not only documents but also resources of other types like images or others.
 Documents that can be described using the MARC21 standard can be described using the Dublin Core, although not with the same granularity of information.
 The US Library of Congress provides a [mapping between the MARC and the Dublin Core](https://www.loc.gov/marc/marc2dc.html) metadata elements.

-MARC 21 and the Dublin Core are used to document a resource (typically, the electronic file containing the document) and its content.
 Another schema, [BibTex](https://en.wikipedia.org/wiki/BibTeX), has been developed for the specific purpose of recording bibliographic citations.
 BibTex is a list of fields that may be used to generate bibliographic citations compliant with different bibliography styles.
-It applies to documents of multiple types: books, articles, reports, etc.

-The metadata schema we propose to document publications and reports is a combination of Dublin Core, MARC21, and BibTex elements.
+The metadata schema implemented in the Metadata Editor to document publications and reports is a combination of Dublin Core, MARC21, and BibTex elements.
 The technical documentation of the schema and its API is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Documents.

 ## Documenting the publication or report